 “No, I avoided the swashbuckling, dark ethereal worlds, everything from Harry Potter through to the more dark and scary stuff that I’ve never really enjoyed.
 It seems so heavy-handed as a treatment to glamorize the kind of drama that sits somewhere between science fiction and ancient history.
 It’s a well-worn trick and having been an avid consumer of science fiction written in the ’50s and ’60s, I decided in the ‘60s what kind of science fiction I liked and didn’t like… anything that smacks of the grandiose worlds that get exploited in blockbuster movies or Netflix series.
 Compared to the opening of the first three or four minutes of the first episode of Breaking Bad, that had you by the balls straight-away, and you knew that was going to be something special.
 It’s the same with music.
 You either get attracted to something or you don’t.
 And maybe some people, whenever they hear [mimics Beethoven’s 5th Symphony ‘dah dah dah dum…’], just think, ‘Oh, switch it’ because they’re not attracted to something that is such a declamatory and forceful, simple statement.
 Musically, it’s a bit too in their face and they’re not ready for it.
 We’re all different, thank goodness.”

-RökFlöte follows the 2022 release of The Zealot Gene, following a gap of nearly two decades between Jethro Tull studio albums.
-And Tull has been playing a pair of songs from each of the new titles during their current tour.
+RökFlöte followed the 2022 release of The Zealot Gene, following a gap of nearly two decades between Jethro Tull studio albums.
+And Tull has been playing a pair of songs from each of the new titles during their live performances.
 “The [new] songs are an unwelcome intrusion to the expectations that [the audience] might have of hearing classic Jethro Tull from the ‘70s,” Anderson admits.
 “I’m always aware of that.
 Since 1969, debuting songs from a new album has been tortuous because you know people are not familiar with it.
 They know you from your previous work.
 You hope several years down the line people will say, ‘Oh, I know this one.
 It sounds like an old friend.’
 The response to the songs from the last two albums has been generous and positive and that’s the most we can hope for.
 But I don’t think it has the impact, perhaps, of songs like ‘Aqualung’ or ‘Locomotive Breath’ will have on an audience.
 I could throw in ‘A Whiter Shade of Pale’ and ‘Whole Lotta Love’ and maybe a couple of Stones songs and they’d be very happy.
 Except me. (laughs)”

 He’s asked if he can close his eyes and imagine himself five, six decades earlier on stage.